9 Essential micronized progesterone concerns to grasp:

-In my opinion the reason for this is simply funding.
+In my opinion, the reason for this is directly funding.
 Most large pharmaceutical corporations that manufacture synthetic progesterone have the money to conduct these tests however the outcome most likely would paint them in a negative light versus companies selling bioidentical or natural hormones.

 The issue is that natural, plant-derived progesterone creams sold over the counter may contain too little of the hormone to be effective.

 To confuse the matter worse, wild yam creams such as wild yam progesterone cream, don’t help with symptoms because your body can’t convert them into progesterone in their current state.
-They need to become micronized in order to absorb properly and utilized by the body.
+They need to become micronized so that they are absorb properly and utilized by the body.

 #8: Compounded hormones

-There is quite a lot of confusion around compounded bioidential hormones.
+There is quite a lot of confusion around compounded bioidentical hormones.
 It is not true that they have to be custom mixed at a compounding pharmacy.

 Custom compounding is only necessary when a prescriber wants to prescribe hormones in specific combinations, doses or preparations such as lozenges and suppositories not available elsewhere or to order hormones not approved for women such as testosterone and DHEA.

-While it’s true that compound pharmacies use some of the same ingredients that are made into FDA-approved products their products are not FDA approved.
+While it’s true that compound pharmacies use some of the same ingredients sometimes made into FDA-approved products their products are not FDA approved.